© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa in Cow Down Copse is a scheduled monument protected by Historic England under reference 1001908.
 View the official record →

-Cow Down Copse Roman Villa is a Romano-British settlement located in Hampshire, England.
+Cow Down Copse Roman villa is a Romano-British settlement located in Hampshire, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001908.

 Roman villa in Cow Down Copse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001908.